Exams: Adding Randomly Selected Questions

 … and so on.

-For EACH of these questions you ALSO need to set a Category (i.e.: “Tire Pressure”) and/or Keywords (i.e.: pressure, tire, 60 psi, inflate, cold) which clearly identify the Learning Point you want to ensure the student knows (in this case, they need to inflate to 60 psi when tire is cold).
+For EACH of these questions, you ALSO NEED to set a Category (i.e.: “Tire Pressure”) and/or Keywords (i.e.: pressure, tire, 60 psi, inflate, cold) which clearly identify the Learning Point you want to ensure the student knows (in this case, they need to inflate to 60 psi when tire is cold).

 Now that you have several questions about that key learning point, you can add a Random Question to your exam.

 In TRAINING DEVELOPER role, when editing an EXAM, when you click [+] to add a new question, you now have the option of question type “Random From Question Bank”.
 This opens a Question Bank Browser window where you can either select a category of question (in this example, “Tire Pressure”) or search for keywords.
-You will be shown a list of all those questions that meet your criteria.
-You can then check the check boxes ON for those questions from which you want the system to select from to give one of them to the Student as Question #3.

 Everything else is pretty straightforward and same as adding other question types into an exam.